TL-System/plato/docs/installation.md

 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 ```

-If you use Visual Studio Code, it is possible to use `yapf` to reformat the code every time it is saved by adding the following settings to .`.vscode/settings.json`:
+If you use Visual Studio Code, it is recommended to use `black` to reformat the code every time it is saved by adding the following settings to .`.vscode/settings.json`:

 ```
-"python.formatting.provider": "yapf",
+"python.formatting.provider": "black",
 "editor.formatOnSave": true
 ```